MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-logs.md

 | msdyn_useraadid       | The Azure Active Directory Object ID of the user this request belongs to. | UserAADID              |

 ### Operation Set detail
-Fields related to teh Operation Set Detail Entity.
+Fields related to teh Operation Set Detail entity.

 | **SchemaName**             | **Description**                                                                      | **DisplayName**       |
 |----------------------------|--------------------------------------------------------------------------------------|-----------------------|